ravendb/docs/Documentation/4.0/Raven.Documentation.Pages/client-api/what-is-a-document-store.dotnet.markdown

 {PANEL}

-* The **Document Store** is a Client API object which establishes and manages the connection channel between a client application and a RavenDB server instance
+* The **Document Store** is the main entry point for the Client API.

+* Manages the connection between a client application and a RavenDB server instance.

+* Exposes the methods for performing all operations that can be run against the associated server(s).
+  * Use the document store to create new [**Session**] objects

+* Holds the authentication certificate, cache, the cluster topology, and any customizations that may have been applied

+* It is the single access point to a particular RavenDB cluster
+  * Has a list of URL addresses that point to its associated server nodes
   * Accesses the server via HTTP requests

-* Exposes methods for performing all the operations that can be run against the associated server(s)

-* Holds the cache, the cluster topology, and any configurations and customizations that may have been applied

-* It is the single access point to a particular RavenDB cluster
-  * Has a list of URL addresses that point to server nodes

-* Should implement the [Singleton Pattern]
+* It's recommended that the document store implement the [Singleton Pattern]

-The document store exposes the following client API features:
+The document store exposes the following Client API features:

 * [Session](../client-api/session/what-is-a-session-and-how-does-it-work)
 * [Operations](../client-api/operations/what-are-operations)